aartvanempel/chess-clock/README.md

 ## Demo
 [https://aartvanempel.github.io/chess-clock](https://aartvanempel.github.io/chess-clock)

-- Click on one of the clocks to start
+Click or tap on one of the clocks to start

 ## Build Setup